ofiwg/libfabric/man/fi_getinfo.3.md

   ignored in hints unless the node and service parameters are NULL or FI_SOURCE is specified.

-*connreq - connection request*
+*handle - request context handle*
-: References a specific connection request, otherwise the field must be NULL.
+: References a specific connection request handle, otherwise the field must be NULL.
 This field is used when processing connection requests and responses.
 See fi_eq(3), fi_reject(3), and fi_endpoint(3).